BDC Hamburger Icon

 TipBottom line

-If you’re not sure what to charge, it’s a good idea to talk to other freelancers to find out what they charge.
+If you're not sure what your rates should be, ask other freelancers in your industry how much they charge.
 From there, you can consider your experience and set your rate accordingly.

-“Negotiating is not an opportunity to get a bargain-basement deal, but rather it’s for you and the candidate you’re considering to come to a mutual agreement based on the value of the project and the freelancer’s skills,” said Leala Dueno, former SMB inbound sales team lead at Toptal.
+“Negotiating is not an opportunity to get a bargain-basement deal, but rather it’s for you and the candidate you’re considering to come to a mutual agreement based on the value of the project and the freelancer’s skills,” said Leala Dueno, former SMB inbound sales team lead at Toptal and current assistant vice president of client services at BairesDev.

-As a business, you need to set a clear work scope and be clear about your budget during the negotiation process.
+As a business, you must set a clear work scope and be transparent about your budget during the negotiation process.
 As a freelancer, you need to know the value of your services going into the discussion, and you should stand firm on your value.
-If both sides are fair, it’s likely you will come to an agreement or decision quickly.
+If both sides are fair, you will likely reach an agreement or decision quickly.

 Did you find this content helpful?